tonder0812/gogoanime/README.md

 The `-c` flag makes the program run continually (every five minutes)

-Use the up and down arrows to scroll
+Use the up and down arrows or scroll to go up and down

 ## Config